 Over Labor Day weekend, we ended up off-roading through the desert, doing four photo shoots, and literally jumping for joy in the Palm Springs windmills.
 God, it felt good.
 After 8 months of feeling like a prisoner in my own body and mind and not being able to drive more than 5 miles down the road, it all (all being anxiety) finally melted away.
+Here’s why and how I finally overcame a breakdown and debilitating anxiety.

 Sign up for our VIP list here to be the first to hear updates: